International School of Space Science.

 The International School of Space Science (ISSS) began its activity in 1991.
-The School is organized by the Consorzio Interuniversitario per la Fisica Spaziale (C.I.F.S.) which joins several Italian Universities active in the field of Space Science (Catania, Firenze, L'Aquila, Milano, Roma "La Sapienza", Roma "Tor Vergata", Torino, Trieste) and Istituto Nazionale di Astrofisica (INAF).
-Since foundation ISSS is directed by prof. U. Villante.
+The School is organized by the Consorzio Interuniversitario per la Fisica Spaziale (C.I.F.S.) which joins several Italian Universities operating in the field of Space Science and the Istituto Nazionale di Astrofisica (INAF).
+Since its foundation the ISSS has been directed by prof. U. Villante.

 Dynamical Systems and Machine Learning Approaches to Sun-Earth Relations

 15-19 June 2020, L’Aquila (Italy)

 Due to the recent situation caused by the Covid-19, the Course on “Dynamical Systems and Machine Learning Approaches to Sun-Earth Relations”, expected on 15-19 June, 2020, will be rescheduled to a later date.

 All related information will be posted on the ISSS website.